-7.1.3 Habitat creation that is prescribed to mitigate for impacts on other ecological receptors is likely to also mitigate for fragmentation and severance on reptiles.
-It is therefore unlikely that there will be any observable impacts on the reptile populations and therefore the magnitude and significance of this impact is assessed as being Negligible.
+7.1.3 Habitat creation idnetified to mitigate for impacts on other ecological receptors is likely to also mitigate for fragmentation and severance on reptiles.
+It is therefore unlikely that there would be any observable impacts on the reptile populations and therefore the magnitude and significance of this residual impact is assessed as being Negligible.